Controlling the risks in the workplace

 - Evaluate the risks - Assess whether existing precautions are adequate or whether more are needed.

 - Record your findings - Compulsory if there are more than four people in the business, and best practice in any case.

 - Review the risk assessment - both periodically and if circumstances change.

-The following guidance should help you perform your risk assessment in relation to Vehicles at Work.
+The following guidance should help you perform your risk assessment in relation to Workplace transport.
 More detailed guidance is available in the HSE publication Controlling the risks in the workplace.

 1. Recognize the hazards